 The Bank of Canada maintained the overnight rate at 5.0%, while stating that it will continue with Quantitative Tightening (QT).

-On the future path of policy, the Bank recognized that “excess demand in the economy is easing”, but that it remains “prepared to increase the policy interest rate further if needed.”
+On the future path of policy, the Bank “is still concerned about risks to the outlook for inflation” and maintained the statement that it “remains prepared to raise the policy rate further if needed”.

 A hold today was the only option for the BoC.
 Given the economic backdrop, the BoC has likely gained greater confidence that its policy stance is sufficiently restrictive.
 There has been obvious weakness emanating from the housing market for a while now, but more recently, consumer spending has slowed alongside a further cooling in the labour market.
 But with inflation still above 3%, we get why the BoC isn’t ready to declare victory.
 Instead, the BoC seems like it is preparing to sit on the sidelines for the next couple of months while maintaining its cautious rhetoric.

 Markets don’t think the BoC will be able to get too comfortable.
 The next move is clearly a cut, with odds pointing to the first move in April.
 We agree.
 The next few months are going to be challenging given our expectation that the unemployment rate will continue to rise, which will hit consumer spending and bring inflation down along with it.
 No wonder the Canada 2- and 10-year yields have fallen approximately 90 basis points over the last two months.